+Project-specific additional activities related to grants signed of call 1 amount to EUR 15,023,559 (the amount of EUR 15,023,959 was approved by the GB69 and it is now reduced to EUR 15,023,559 following a minor correction by a private member).

-- Project-specific additional activities related to grants signed of call 1 amount to EUR 15,023,959 and were already approved by the GB63. - Project-specific additional activities related to projects selected under the IHI JU calls 2 and 3 amount respectively EUR 1,127,000 for call 2 and EUR 5,589,966 for call 364.
-The concerned additional activities will be formally included in the IKAA Plan after the respective grant agreements are signed, subject to a separate GB decision before publication on the IHI JU website. - Potential project-specific additional activities for 2024 related to projects that will be selected under calls 4 and 5 (launched in 2023) as well as under calls 6 and 7 that will be launched in 2024 may be planned from (full) proposals submission stage65.
-However, the exact nature of these additional activities and their amounts planned may be known only when the GB approves the list of projects selected for funding. - Programme-specific additional activities that started in a prior year and were already approved by the GB66 amount to EUR 18,126,846; - Programme-specific additional activities that started in a prior year and were already approved by the GB but for which the initial estimated total value is increased by EUR 7,590,339 due to extended duration of activities, additional resources and/or more accurate forecasts; - Programme-specific additional activities that will start in 2024 amount to EUR 743,000 and are identified in the table below.
+Project-specific additional activities related to grants signed of call 2 and 3 amount respectively to EUR 1,083,250 for call 2 and to EUR 5,589,966 for call 3 and are reflected in the IKAA Plan available on the IHI JU website here.

+Project-specific additional activities related to projects selected under the IHI JU call 5 amount to EUR 8,824,10070.
+The concerned additional activities will be formally included in the IKAA Plan after the respective grant agreements are signed, subject to a separate GB decision before publication on the IHI JU website.

+Potential project-specific additional activities for 2024 related to projects that will be selected under calls 4 (launched in 2023) as well as under calls 6 and 7 (launched in 2024) may be planned from (full) proposals submission stage71.
+However, the exact nature of these additional activities and their amounts planned may be known only when the GB approves the list of projects selected for funding.

-The IKAA Plan (project and programme levels) amounts to EUR 48,201,110 and is available here.
-It may be subject to modification following a separate GB decision in 2024 as needed.
-The updated IKAA Plan will be available on the IHI JU website here.
+There will be no project-specific additional activities for 2024 related to projects to be selected under the IHI JU call 8 as the full proposals submission stage is expected in 2025.

+Programme-specific additional activities that started in a prior year and were already approved by the GB72 amount to EUR 18,126,846;

+Programme-specific additional activities that started in a prior year and were already approved by the GB but for which the initial estimated total value is increased by EUR 6,609,006 due to extended duration of activities, additional resources and/or more accurate forecasts;

+- 71 "Costs associated with project-specific additional activities must be incurred between the date of submission of the proposal and up to two years after the end date of the indirect action" as per Article 120 of the of the Council Regulation (EU) 2021/2085. - 72 See adopted IKAA Plan in WP 2023 Amendment 1.

-See adopted IKAA Plan in WP 2023 Amendment 1.
+69 See adopted IKAA Plan in WP 2023 Amendment 1.

-&lt;sup>64 IHI-GB-DEC-2023-11 Decision approving the list of proposals selected for funding and reserve list pursuant to the evaluation of the IHI 3rd Call for proposals.
+70 IHI-GB-DEC-2024-06 Decision approving the list of proposals selected for funding and reserve list pursuant to the evaluation of the IHI 5th Call for proposals.